 Under the new Centralized Partnership Audit Regime (CPAR), the current rules governing partnership audits, that were originally enacted by the Tax Equity and Fiscal Responsibility Act of 1982 (TEFRA), are repealed.
 In its place, the CPAR assesses and collects tax at the partnership level instead of at the level of individual partners.
 The applicability of any penalty or additional tax must also be determined at the partnership level.

 The new tax audit rules apply to all partnerships, limited liability companies (LLCs) taxed as partnerships, and joint ventures.
-As more fully discussed in a prior article on the new tax audit partnership rules, the IRS regulations also establish procedures for electing out of the centralized partnership audit regime, filing administrative adjustment requests, and determining amounts owed by the partnership or its partners attributable to adjustments that arise out of an IRS exam.
+As more fully discussed in a, the IRS regulations also establish procedures for electing out of the centralized partnership audit regime, filing administrative adjustment requests, and determining amounts owed by the partnership or its partners attributable to adjustments that arise out of an IRS exam.

 Partnership Agreement Amendments